DU athlete had slurred speech, alcohol on his breath after deadly crash, police say - NewsBreak

 Coban Porter had watery eyes and slurred speech when police arrived on the scene of an alleged vehicular homicide Sunday morning, according to the arrest affidavit.

-Denver Police say Coban, a 21-year-old sophomore University of Denver basketball player, ran a red light at the corner of east Buchtel Boulevard and University Boulevard just before 2 am and hit an oncoming car, killing the driver.
+Denver Police say Coban, a 21-year-old sophomore University of Denver Pioneers basketball star, ran a red light at the corner of east Buchtel Boulevard and University Boulevard just before 2 a.m. and hit an oncoming car, killing the driver.

-The victim’s name has not been released by the Denver Medical Examiner.
+Katharina Rothman, 42, was pronounced dead at the scene according to the Denver Medical Examiner.
+The arrest affidavit shows a passenger in the vehicle also suffered injuries.
+According to the report, Rothman was driving the vehicle.
+There's been no word on who her passenger was that night.

-Porter is the younger brother of Denver Nuggets forward Michael Porter, Jr. He was arrested on charges of vehicular homicide and reckless driving.
+Porter was arrested on charges of vehicular homicide and reckless driving.
+He is the younger brother of Denver Nuggets forward Michael Porter, Jr.

-Coban Porter was driving 50 miles per hour eastbound on East Buchtel and the victim was heading north on University Boulevard, arrest records show.
+Coban Porter was driving 50 mph eastbound on East Buchtel and the victim was heading north on University Boulevard, arrest records show.
 Denver police say he had a “strong odor of alcoholic beverage on his breath” and was wearing a Bud Light paper wrist band.

 The DU sophomore had not played this season while he rehabilitated his knee after an ACL tear.
 He averaged 11.4 points in 28 games as a freshman last season.

+Father Michael Porter Sr. played at the University of New Orleans and was an assistant coach at Washington and Missouri.
+Mother Lisa Porter played at the University of Iowa.

+The Nuggets play at New Orleans Tuesday, and the team lists Michael Porter Jr. as questionable to play.
+The team will say Tuesday if Porter is upgraded or downgraded for the game.
+The Nuggets have not said if Porter Jr. traveled with the team to New Orleans.

-In a statement, DU's athletic department officials said they believe this is the first arrest of a current DU student-athlete in 15 years, describing Porter as kind, engaging and personable.
+In a statement, DU's alumni fan blog page, "Let's Go DU" reported it believes this is the first arrest of a current DU student-athlete in 15 years, describing Porter as kind, engaging and personable.

 Two hours before a 6 p.m. tipoff, the Nuggets announced that Michael Porter Jr. would miss their scheduled game with the Oklahoma Thunder Sunday night for "personal reasons."